-Dallas area McDonald’s owner/operator throws out first pitch during MLB commemorative game
+Dallas area McDonald’s owner/operator throws first pitch for MLB game

 |McDonald’s Owner/Operator Roland Parrish celebrates his ceremonial first pitch with son Ro Parrish during the April 15th MLB game between the Texas Rangers and Seattle Mariners|